 Set within a former hospital, the Imperial War Museum in London was founded to document the extraordinary experiences of people caught up in WWI and WW2.

-While snooping around the museum’s award-winning galleries, visitors will come across archives of personal and official documents, photographs, oral history recordings, an extensive library, a large art collection, and examples of military vehicles and aircraft, and equipment.
+While snooping around the museum’s award-winning galleries, visitors will come across archives of personal and official documents, photographs, oral history recordings, an extensive library, a large art collection, and examples of military vehicles aircraft, and equipment.

 Some of the museum’s highlights include two massive naval guns built for two different British naval ships during the First World War, a rampaging Russian T34 tank, and the Spitfire – one of the most celebrated fighter aircraft of World War II.